onfido/onfido-android-sdk/README.md

 - Dynamic font size support: all elements scale automatically according to the device's font size setting
 - Sufficient color contrast: default colors have been tested to meet the recommended level of contrast
 - Sufficient touch target size: all interactive elements have been designed to meet the recommended touch target size

+Refer to our [accessibility statement](https://developers.onfido.com/guide/sdk-accessibility-statement) for more details.

 ## Getting notified about releases